contentstack/app-sdk-docs/README.md

 ### EntryFieldLocation.frame : [Frame](#Frame)

-The frame object provides users with methods that allow them to adjust the size of the iframe containing the location.
-Note that it is not available for the custom widgets location.
+The frame object provides users with methods that allow them to adjust the size of the iframe containing the UI location.

 **Kind**: instance property of [EntryFieldLocation](#EntryFieldLocation)